vandelio/burger-fanatics/README.md

 # DB example
   - Store {title, description, calculatedrating, place, openinghours} for the Spots
-  - Store {text, image, ratingtaste, ratingtexture and ratingvisual, userid} for the Spotreviews
+  - Store {text, image, ratingtaste, ratingtexture and ratingvisual, userid, spotid} for the Spotreviews
   - Store {is_following_ids, image, name, username} for the Users
-  - Store {text, image, link, userid} for the Usersposts
+  - Store {text, image, link, userid} for the Userposts
-  - Store {postid or reviewid, like, share, comment} for the Interactions
+  - Store {postid or reviewid, reviewtype, like, share, comment, userid} for the Interactions

 Based on those we could get these;
   - list of spots, with info and reviews
   - list of user posts, with interactions
-  - list of resent review activities
+  - list of recent review activities
-  - list of resent following activities
+  - list of recent following activities

 # TODO